 The Head Venturi 95

 was by far and away the most playful model we tested.
 No other contender had the pop, the soft landing, and the general surfy nature that Head was able to put together in the Venturi.
 The rockered tip and tail let you float on top of fresh pow or cruise over variable snow.
 The consistent medium to soft flex throughout the Venturi allows the skier to make delicate landings, slarve turns with ease, and butter off anything and everything.
 The best part about how playful the Head Venturi 95 is, is that it is equally adept at slaying groomers.
-Sure, you could find a more playful pair that was only good in soft snow, had more pop, and was more surfy, but you would inevitably sacrifice the on-piste capabilities that the Venturi provides.
+Sure, you could find a more playful pair that was only good in soft snow, had more pop, and was more surfy, but you inevitably sacrifice the on-piste capabilities that the Venturi provides.
 This is a true all-mountain model, for the skier who sees the whole mountain as his terrain park.

-Read full review: Head Venturi 95
+Read review: Head Venturi 95

 Best Carving Ski (AKA The Butcher)